Voice conversations matched by what's on your mind.

 What is Affinity?

-Affinity is an app for anonymous, timeboxed voice conversations matched by what's on your mind.
-Pick a topic card, invite someone, and talk.
+An app for anonymous, timeboxed voice conversations matched by what's on your mind.
+Type a topic, browse what others are thinking about, invite someone, and talk.
 No profiles, no followers, no DMs.

 Is it anonymous?